 So I usually tell those people, I'll make a bet with you.
 If I come to your desk and we don't see the headers, then I'll give you five dollars.
 But if I'm able to show you the headers, then you owe me five dollars.

 All right, so that's pretty cool.
 Let's take a look at some other features of working with a table.
-This contains a list of employees, their division departments, their rate, and their hours.
+This table contains a list of employees, their division departments, their rate, and their hours.

 The column automatically expands to include that new column.
 Now I want to be able to come up with the total pay for all of the employees.
 I'll start with the first one.

-Well, I know I selected the right cells, because they're highlighted.
+Well, I know I selected the right cells because they're highlighted.
 So let me just press ENTER and see what happens.
 That is another wonderful feature of working with the table.

 This will give me the opportunity to click and drag and add those new employees at the bottom of the table.
-Now notice I didn't get their total pay yet, because I only have their hourly rate and total hours, but as soon as I let go, that is automatically taken care of by the structure of the table.
+Now notice I didn't get their total pay yet, because I only have their hourly rate and total hours, but as soon as I let go, that is automatically calculated by the structure of the table.
 Now that I have the total pay for each employee, there's something that the payroll department might be interested in, and that is the total pay for all employees.

-Well it's called total row because each cell within that row is able to give me a total.
-If I want the total amount of hours, I'll simply click underneath the column for hours, and there's a drop down.
-If I click the drop down, I can choose sum, and that calculation gives me the total amount of hours.
+Well, it's called Total Row because each cell within that row is able to give me a total.
+If I want the total amount of hours, I'll simply click underneath the column for Hours, and there's a dropdown.
+If I click the dropdown, I can choose Sum, and that calculation gives me the total amount of hours.

 And now I have the average.
 One more feature I'll go over relates to filtering your table and getting useful information depending on what you're filtering for.
-I want to filter for the Connecticut sales department.
+I want to filter for the Connecticut Sales department.

 This allows you to get subsets of the information by simply filtering.
 No new calculations are needed.
 This is very convenient if I want to investigate values for different divisions and departments.